aucker/kinto/README.md

 I would also like to thank Jonathan Chun for his patience in helping me work through a very difficult problem related to Alt-Tab switching, which led to the current xkeysnail iteration of Kinto for Linux that far exceeds the original xkb implementation.
 There are also several others that have created issue tickets that have contributed greatly.

-If I left anyone out then I apologize, that was not intentional.
-I am happy to say that this project is at a state of completion.
-Bug fixes will primarily be the only activity happening going forward and possibly a rewrite for Wayland at some point.
-Contributions as mentioned above are welcomed, and will be merged into master if they help with the goal of making typing on linux more like a mac.

 *https://askubuntu.com/questions/1010276/can-i-act-on-the-event-that-a-window-opens-without-polling